This post explains how to set up a GitHub project.

 Integrating GitHub on PyCharm

-You can find information about how to integrate GitHub on PyCharm on this external link.
+You can read this post about how to integrate GitHub on PyCharm.

 You might be interested in…